Ceil Chapman: Personal life

-Chapman died after a two-year illness with lung cancer on Friday, July 13, 1979.
+Chapman died at Calvary Hospital in the Bronx after a two-year illness with lung cancer on Friday, July 13, 1979.
 At the time, she had been living on the Upper East Side of Manhattan.
 Her obituary in the Staten Island Advance reported that she had not been informed of the death of her husband, Tom Rogers, just a few days earlier.
 At the time of her death, she was survived by her son, Peter, and two sisters.